MLSP2024/MLSP_Data/README.md

 ### Notice 2 - Cleaned Gold data is available at: https://huggingface.co/datasets/MLSP2024/MLSP2024 This data should be used in conjunction with Data/Test_Clean, not with Data/Test/ **

+### Notice 3 - The trial and test data is named as 'multilex', however the final dataset (as in the test_clean and gold data) is called 'MultiLS'.
+Please use this name to refer to the dataset.

 The public data and evaluation scripts for the MLSP 2024 Shared Task

 The Trial Data is found in Data/Trial/